 This is NOT a license or permit for the firm to practice in Indiana.

-Firm Registration Requirements The exercise of practice privileges in Indiana will not require the out-of-state firm to obtain an Indiana firm permit.
+Firm Registration Requirement The exercise of practice privileges in Indiana will not require the out-of-state firm to obtain an Indiana firm permit.

 For mobility purposes, "CPA license" means a CPA license granted by the state board after all education, exam and experience requirements have been met.
 A CPA performing services through mobility may only perform the same level of services (attest or non-attest) in the mobility jurisdiction as he or she is permitted to perform in the home jurisdiction.
-Please note the following if you are coming from one (1) of the jurisdictions listed: - An Alabama certificate holder may not hold out or practice as a CPA in a mobility jurisdiction.
+Please note the following if you are coming from one (1) of the jurisdictions listed: - An Alabama certificate holder, holding other than an active license with a permit to practice, may not hold out or practice as a CPA in a mobility jurisdiction.

 - A Connecticut certificate holder may not hold out or practice as a CPA in a mobility jurisdiction.